Patent medicine: Supposed ingredients

 Many promoters desired to lend their preparations a sense of exoticism and mystery.
 Unlikely ingredients such as the baobab fruit in Oxien were a recurring theme.
-A famous patent medicine of the period was Dr. Kilmer's Swamp Root; unspecified roots found in swamps had remarkable effects on the kidneys, according to its literature.
+A famous patent medicine of the period was "Dr. Kilmer's Swamp Root"; unspecified roots found in swamps had remarkable effects on the kidneys, according to its literature.

-Native American themes were also useful: natives, imagined to be noble savages, were thought to be in tune with nature, and heirs to a body of traditional lore about herbal remedies and natural cures.
-One example of this approach from the period was Kickapoo Indian Sagwa, a product of the Kickapoo Indian Medicine Company of Connecticut (completely unrelated to the real Kickapoo Indian tribe of Oklahoma), supposedly based on a Native American recipe.
-This nostrum was the inspiration for Al Capp's "Kickapoo Joy Juice", featured in the comic strip, "Li'l Abner".
+Native American themes were also useful: natives, imagined to be noble savages, were thought to be in tune with nature and heirs to a body of traditional lore about herbal remedies and natural cures.
+One example of this approach from the period was Kickapoo Indian Sagwa, a product of the Kickapoo Indian Medicine Company of Connecticut (completely unrelated to the Kickapoo Tribe of Oklahoma), supposedly based on a Native American recipe.
+This nostrum was the inspiration for Al Capp's "Kickapoo Joy Juice", featured in the comic strip, Li'l Abner.

 Another benefit of claiming traditional native origins was that it was nearly impossible to disprove.
 A good example of this is the story behind Dr. Morse's Indian Root Pills, which was the mainstay of the Comstock patent medicine business.
 According to text on a wrapper on every box of pills, Dr. Morse was a trained medical doctor who enriched his education by travelling extensively throughout Asia, Africa, and Europe.
 He supposedly lived among the American Indians for three years, during which time he discovered the healing properties of various plants and roots that he eventually combined into Dr. Morse's Indian Root Pills.
-No one knows if Dr. Morse ever actually existed.